phpmyadmin/localized_docs/source/config.rst

     Setting this to ``true`` allows the user to execute queries by pressing Enter instead of Ctrl+Enter.
 A new line can be inserted by pressing Shift + Enter.

-    The behaviour of the console can be temporary changed using console's settings interface.
+    The behaviour of the console can be temporarily changed using console's settings interface.

 .. config:option:: $cfg['AllowThirdPartyFraming']